Office of Research

 Yes.
 You must complete the training before the IRB can approve your application.
 Rowan University maintains a Federalwide Assurance (FWA) with the Office of Human Research Protection (OHRP), U.S. Department of Health & Human Services.
 This Assurance includes a requirement for all research staff working with human participants to receive training in ethical guidelines and regulations.

 Click here to complete the CITI training program.
-You can work at your own pace.
-You do not have to complete the training in one session.
-You can return later and pick up where you left off.
+You can work at your own pace, and you do not have to complete the training in one session.
+You can return at a later time and pick up where you left off!
 When you have successfully completed the training, an e-mail will be sent to the Research Office indicating that you completed the training.

 Yes.
-You need to complete the name of your instructor and contact information on the first page of the instruction form and your instructor needs to sign the assurance on the last page (as do you).
+You need to input the name and contact information of your faculty advisor on the first page of the application, and your instructor needs to sign the assurance on the last page (as do you).
 As a student, the faculty advisor is considered the Principal Investigator, but that does not mean that a student cannot plan, conduct, and report on the research.
 The ultimate responsibility of the research lies with the faculty advisor.

 Yes.
 You can complete the form online or copy the form to your computer and complete it offline.
 The IRB will not accept handwritten applications.

 For Master and Doctoral students performing human subject research to use in their thesis or dissertation, IRB approval is required.
 For undergraduates who are participating in an assigned class project/exercise that is related to or has a component of human subjects research, then the professor or instructor should be certified in the protections of human subjects.
-The professor or instructor will need to help students determine if they need to apply for IRB approval; however, the professor should instruct the students on IRB policies and/or require the student to complete Students - Class Projects training in CITI.
+The professor or instructor will need to assist students when determining a research project is not considered human subjects research requiring IRB review.
+The professor should instruct the students on IRB policies and/or require the student to complete Students - Class Projects training in CITI.
 To determine if a classroom exercise is subject to IRB review, go to IRB homepage and review the Classroom Exercise Section of the webpage.